yaogara/yaogara-ark/content/plants/nicotiana-rustica.md

 ---

 ## Abstract
 Nicotiana rustica L., commonly known as Mapacho or Amazonian sacred tobacco, is a culturally significant plant widely used among Indigenous and mestizo groups throughout the Amazon basin and Andes.
 Distinguished by its markedly high nicotine content and rich phytochemical profile, N. rustica occupies a central role in ritual, medicinal, and shamanic contexts.
 This ethnobotanical review synthesizes current knowledge on its taxonomy, distribution, phytochemistry, ceremonial preparation, and its evolving place in biocultural conservation debates.
-It further situates Mapacho’s ceremonial functions in relation to other teacher plants, notably in settings where it accompanies preparations of [[Banisteriopsis caapi]] and, in some traditions, leaves of [[Psychotria viridis]] for ayahuasca practices.
+It further situates Mapacho’s ceremonial functions in relation to other teacher plants, notably in settings where it accompanies preparations of [[plants/banisteriopsis-caapi]] and, in some traditions, leaves of [[plants/psychotria-viridis]] for ayahuasca practices.
 The article consolidates available sources on morphology, use, risks, and ethical sourcing, highlighting the plant’s resilience and the necessity of cultural protocols when engaging with its potent pharmacology [1–7].

 ---